microsoft/prose/documentation/flashfill/intro.md

 FlashFill (or, officially, `Transformation.Text`) is a system that performs string transformations using examples allowing for many tasks involving strings to be performed automatically.
-The [Usage]({{ site.baseurl }}/documentation/flashfill/usage) page and the `Transformation.Text.Sample` project show examples of how to use the FlashFill API.
+The [Usage]({{ site.baseurl }}/documentation/flashfill/usage) page and the [`Transformation.Text` sample project](https://github.com/Microsoft/prose/tree/master/Transformation.Text) show examples of how to use the FlashFill API.

 Example Transformation